 Like the majority of kids, a life of crime became my only option.
-Pokémon had invaded our hearts and daily schedules, from trading cards at school, rushing home to catch the anime, and booting up Pokémon Red or Blue to grind our teams.
-I was the first person at my school to obtain a shiny Charizard too (Pokémon’s equivalent of Willy Wonka’s golden ticket) which elevated my playground status to a god-like degree.
-I was drunk on power aged nine, getting pulled aside by friends and forced to entertain their feeble pitches for my Pokémon Master crown.
+Pokémon had invaded our hearts and daily schedules, from trading cards at school, the anime TV show, and booting up Pokémon Red/Blue to grind our teams.
+I was the first person at my school to obtain a shiny Charizard (Pokémon’s equivalent of Willy Wonka’s golden ticket) which elevated my playground status to a god-like degree.
+I was drunk on power aged nine; pulled aside by friends and forced to entertain their feeble pitches for my Pokémon Master crown.

 This came full circle working in GAME for the launch of Pokemon X&Y aged 21.
 Seeing young kids plead with parents for a copy tickled my nostalgic curiosity.
 After picking it up though, something was off.
-The same reliable formula was intact but the experience felt alien; there were too many new monsters I didn’t have a comprehensive knowledge of, types I wasn’t familiar with and new systems I didn’t have the patience to learn.
+The same formula was intact but the experience felt alien; there were monsters I didn’t have knowledge of, types I wasn’t familiar with and new systems I didn’t have the patience to learn.
 I strongly regretted the encounter.
 I was a Pokeboomer.

 Pokemon has never been bigger, after 25 years (Picture: Nintendo)

 Since then, Pokémon has walked back to its roots to a certain degree.
 Pokémon Let’s Go Eevee and Let’s Go Pikachu, a remake of Pokémon Yellow, was primarily designed to sooth the ageing fans of yore.
-This preceded Sword and Shield which similarly strips out mechanics, as well as some of the Pokedex at release, to streamline the experience for a wider welcome.
+This preceded Sword and Shield which similarly strips out mechanics, as well as some of the Pokedex, to streamline the experience for a wide welcome.

 The release of Pokémon GO in 2016 perhaps inspired this move towards simplification.
 In one downloadable swoop, multiple generations with lingering memories of the franchise were all readily engaged with Pokémon at the same time through their phone.